Thomas25504/Pathway_habit_tracker_app/README.md

-# habit_tracker_app
+# 🎲 Pathway
-A habit tracking app with gamification
+A habit tracking app with gamification to keep you on the path to be your best self.

+### ◉ Features